WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### getLastFocus

+> **Deprecated**

 Returns the element of the last element that had focus when focus left the editor canvas.
+Warning: Using an element within Redux will break ReactDev Tools: <https://github.com/WordPress/gutenberg/pull/55712#discussion_r1439557418>

 _Parameters_